Azure/azure-powershell/src/Network/Network/help/Update-AzVpnGateway.md

 Update-AzVpnGateway -ResourceGroupName "testRG" -Name "testvpngw" -BgpPeeringAddress @($gw1ipconfBgp1,$gw1ipconfBgp2)
 ```

-The above 3.1/3.2 will update the Virtual WAN VPN Gateway to use the default BgpPeeringAddress.
+The above example will update the Virtual WAN VPN Gateway to use the default BgpPeeringAddress.

 It uses Update-AzVpnGateway to update BgpPeeringAddress